Generative Assignment Flows for Representing and Learning Joint Distributions of Discrete Data: Approach

 \subsubsection{Infinite Integration Time}

 A notable difference between our approach and previous Riemannian flow matching methods is that the target distribution is reached for $t\to\infty$ rather than after finite time.
-This corresponds to the fact that $e$-geodesics do not reach boundary points of $\ol{\mc{W}}$ after finite time and avoids two problems faced in prior work.
+This corresponds to the fact that $e$-geodesics do not reach boundary points of $\ol{\mc{W}_{c}}$ after finite time and thus avoids two problems faced in prior work.

 First, unlike the preliminary version presented in \cite{Boll:2024ab}, data points $\beta\in [c]^n$ do not need to be smoothed in order to present targets in the interior of $\mc{W}$.
-Instead, we can directly approach extreme points $\ol{W}_\beta\in \ol{\mc{W}}$, even though they are at infinity in the tangent space $\mc{T}$ at $\eins_\mc{W}$.
+Instead, we can directly approach extreme points $\ol{W}_\beta\in \ol{\mc{W}_{c}}$, even though they are at infinity in the tangent space $\mc{T}_{0}$ at $\eins_\mc{W}$.
+Figure \ref{fig:T0-norms} shows that working within a ball in $T_{0}$ with radius $15$ suffices to represent `infinity' in practice.

 Second, by not moving all mass of the reference distribution (close) to $\ol{W}_\beta$ in finite time, we avoid a pathological behavior which can arise in flow matching on the simplex.
 Denote by

-the subset of points in $\mc{W}$ which assign their largest probability to the labels $\beta$. \cite[Proposition~1]{Stark:2024aa} lays out that moving all mass of the reference distribution (close) to $\ol{W}_\beta$ in \textit{finite} time forces the model to make class decisions very early because the probability of $r_\beta$ under $p_t(\cdot|\beta)$ increases too quickly.
-The effect is exacerbated by increasing the number of classes $c$ that the model is asked to discriminate between.
+the subset of points in $\mc{W}$ which assign their largest probability to the labels $\beta$. \cite[Proposition~1]{Stark:2024aa} lays out that moving all mass of the reference distribution (close) to $\ol{W}_\beta$ in \textit{finite} time forces the model to make class decisions very early because the probability of $r_\beta$ under $\nu_t(\beta)$ increases too quickly.
+The effect is exacerbated by increasing the number of classes $c$ that the model is asked to discriminate.

 However, by opting for large integration time $t\to\infty$ and a corresponding construction \eqref{eq:nu_cond_lifted_gauss} of conditional probability paths, our approach is able to scale to many classes $c\gg 1$, avoiding the pathology described in \cite[Proposition~1]{Stark:2024aa}.
-Formally, this is because $p_t(\cdot|\beta)$ defined in \eqref{eq:nu_cond_lifted_gauss} has full support on $\mc{W}$ for every $t\geq 0$.
-In practice, the parameter $\lambda$ in \eqref{eq:tangent_gaussian_path} can be used to control the speed at which the probability of $r_\beta$ under $p_t(\cdot|\beta)$ increases, allowing the model to make class decisions gradually over time.
+Formally, this is because $\nu_t(\beta)$ defined in \eqref{eq:nu_cond_lifted_gauss} has full support on $\mc{W}_{c}$ for every $t\geq 0$.
+In practice, the parameter $\lambda$ in \eqref{eq:tangent_gaussian_path} can be used to control the speed at which the probability of $r_\beta$ under $\nu_t(\beta)$ increases, allowing the model to make class decisions gradually over time.

 Figure \ref{fig:density_contour_timescales} (page \pageref{fig:density_contour_timescales}) displays probability density paths for illustration.
 The corresponding impact on model accuracy is quantitatively shown in Figure~\ref{fig:stark_simplex_scaling} (page \pageref{fig:stark_simplex_scaling}), with experimental details elaborated in Section~\ref{sec:class_scaling}.